ciikum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display words that dont match pattern
+display lines starting with letters only